Defending From Physically-Realizable Adversarial Attacks Through Internal Over-Activation Analysis: Related work

-\paragraph{This work.} Inspired by previous approaches, this work provides a more comprehensive study of the over-activation caused by physically-realizable adversarial attacks.
-It consists in a defense method that performs a multi-layer and a multi-neuron analysis.
-First, a \textit{spatial pooling refinement} is introduced in the over-activation analysis to better identify the image regions that determine the over-activations.
-Second, shallow and deep layer analysis are combined to generate an aggregated defense mask. \textit{Z-mask} is a fully task-agnostic defense that outputs both a precise pixel mask and an attack detection flag, improving the adversarial robustness of convolutional models in the context of a large-scale evaluation that also targets realistic attacks (i.e., through physically-printed patches).
-Furthermore, the aggregation of information derived by multiple layers improve the robustness of the defended model, as shown in Section~\ref{sec:exp}, since acting on multiple layers reduces the attack capabilities.
+\paragraph{This work } faces the over-activation phenomenon also from a spatial perspective to derive an effective and straightforward defense that performs a multi-layer and a multi-neuron analysis.
+First, a \textit{spatial pooling refinement} based on the \textit{Z-Score} values is introduced in the analysis, which helps better identify the image regions that cause the over-activations.
+Second, shallow and deep analysis are combined to generate an aggregated defense mask.
+These steps make \textit{Z-Mask} a fully task-agnostic defense that outputs both a precise pixel mask and an attack detection flag.
+It works on top of any pretrained convolutional model in the context of a large-scale evaluation that also targets realistic attacks (i.e., physically-printed patches) and preserves its robustness against defense-aware attacks.